pjdelport/codebridge.org.za/_storytelling/communitree.md

 ---
 layout: storytelling-team
 image: /images/reimagine-storytelling.jpg
-name: Communitree
+name: isiXhamo and Communitree
 icon: communitree
 iconalt: communitree-logo.png
-members: Frances Taylor, Nomaphelo Mzimba and Paul Hoekman
+members: Frances Taylor, Nomaphelo Mzimba, Paul Hoekman, Ntombentle Mcasa and Paulos Ngowana
 location: Cape Town
 tagline: Connecting local greening initiatives with larger, city-wide greening strategies
 description: This team aims to demonstrate the concept of 'city greening', through their work in Delft, Cape Town.
-summary: Frances, Nomaphelo and Paul plan to work together with local government, other organisations and the public to integrate the their vision for the community of Delft with a citywide strategy of urban greening and gardening.
+summary: Frances, Nomaphelo, Paul, Ntombentle and Paulos plan to work together with local government, other organisations and the public to integrate the their vision for the community of Delft with a citywide strategy of urban greening and gardening.
 discuss: 42
 ---